Walks near Pontefract by train

 Walk details: Slow Ways.

-Selby Station to Goole Station (Yorkshire)
+Selby to Goole (Yorkshire)

 45 minutes from Pontefract Monkhill, with one change.

-Recommended: an excellent route; very enjoyable.
+Recommended: An excellent route; very enjoyable.
 An off-road and peaceful route using byways, the Chesterfield Canal towpath, farm tracks and with some walking through housed areas on safe pavements at either end.
 The canal section can get hemmed in by bracken and undergrowth; no serious hills.
 Follows the Chesterfield Canal towpath; passes Babworth Church, linked to the Pilgrim Fathers, with a display board; few benches in the middle third.

 Lunch: The Chequers pub at Ranby is the only refreshment option in the middle third and needs a detour off the towpath; stock up at the start otherwise.